collector-m/lidar_radar_tracking/readme.md

 Kalman Tracking
 ==================
-This repository is a tracking simulation system using kalman filter, now including a groundtruth simulator and a radar measurements simulator.

-Lidar measurements simulator will be supported soon.
+The repository is a tracking simulation system using kalman filter, including a groundtruth simulator and a radar measurements simulator.
+Lidar measurements simulator and sensor fusion will be supported soon.

 Pre-requisites
 --------------